About the Museum

 More than 65,000 visitors come to the Museum of Indian Arts & Culture each year, of which 30% hail from New Mexico, 50% from other states, and 20% from foreign countries.
 It is MIAC's mission to provide cross-cultural education to the many visitors to Santa Fe who take part in our programs and to New Mexican residents throughout the state.
 It is especially important that MIAC serve the Indian communities in our state and throughout the Southwest whose contemporary and ancestral cultures are represented in the museum's collections.

-The Museum of Indian Arts and Culture is accredited by the American Association of Museums (AAM).
+The Museum of Indian Arts and Culture is accredited by the American Alliance of Museums (AAM).

 AAM Accreditation is a seal of approval from the museum field that recognizes a museum for its commitment to excellence, accountability, high professional standards, and continued institutional improvement.
 It also signifies that a museum fulfils its obligations to the public as set forth in its mission.

-Developed and sustained by museum professionals for 35 years, AAM's museum accreditation program is the field's primary vehicle for quality assurance, self-regulation, and public accountability.
+Developed and sustained by museum professionals more than 40 years ago, AAM's museum accreditation program is the field's primary vehicle for quality assurance, self-regulation, and public accountability.
 It strengthens individual museums and the entire field by promoting ethical and professional practices.